AdoriZahard/hi3er/docs/index.md

 Signet | Priority
 ------|:----:
 **Blessing of Frost Scythe**: Tap [ATK] after evasion to hurl Frost Guisarmier which spins for 5s, gathers enemies nearby, and deal 5400% ATK of Ice DMG.
 CD: 10s | **Start**
-**Blessing of Stellar Trials**: Inflicting Ice Cell also creates a Frost Ring centered around the target lasting 2s which deals 480% ATK of Ice DMG per 0.3s to enemies nearby | 1st
+**Blessing of Stellar Trials**: Inflicting Ice Cell also creates a Frost Ring centered around the target lasting 2s which deals 480% ATK of Ice DMG per 0.3s to enemies nearby | **Start**
-**Blessing of Winter Harvest**: Enemies recovering from Ice Cell are inflicted with 1 stack of Hypothermia | 2nd **Blessing of Cold Moon**: Inflicting Ice Cell also creates a self-centered Frost Ring lasting 6s which deals 180% ATK of Ice DMG per 0.3s to enemies nearby | 3rd
+**Blessing of Winter Harvest**: Enemies recovering from Ice Cell are inflicted with 1 stack of Hypothermia | 1st **Blessing of Cold Moon**: Inflicting Ice Cell also creates a self-centered Frost Ring lasting 6s which deals 180% ATK of Ice DMG per 0.3s to enemies nearby | 2nd
 **Blessing of Uranian Mirror**: Burst mode consumes 100% more SP and Valkyrie deals 90% bonus Total DMG in burst mode | No

 !!! note